alpined/mariadb-micro/README.md

 ## What is this container?
-This **extremely tiny container** is built using secure alpine-linux.
-Just **~18MB** (~36MB uncompressed), can you beleive it?
+This **extremely tiny container** is built using secure Alpine-Linux.
+Just **~12MB** (becomes ~36MB when uncompressed).
+Can you believe it?
 Enjoy!

 ## How to run it?

 Simple test
 ```
-docker run --name=mariadb-micro -d -p 3306:3306 alpined/mariadb-micro
+docker run --name=mariadb-micro -d alpined/mariadb-micro
 ```

-Or specify your own data folder through volume mounting
+Or expose port and specify your own data folder through volume mounting
 ```
 docker run --name=mariadb-micro -d --restart=unless-stopped \
 -p 3306:3306 -v /var/lib/mysql:/var/lib/mysql \